One of the biggest changes in the 2017 Combined Federal Campaign involved the application process. Most of the changes will help CFC charities.

 A “verification application” involves certifying several statements about your organization’s activities and management, as well as submitting your IRS 990 report and audit (if your budget exceeds $250,000).
 If your charity doesn’t file a 990 report, you can file a “pro forma” report that simply involves filling in and submitting certain sections of the 990 form.

 Starting in 2017, you must apply online.
 You no longer must arrange to have your application delivered before 5 pm on deadline day.
 Now you have until 11:59 PM to finalize your online application.
-The 2018 deadline for all CFC charities (local and national) is February 16.
+The 2019 deadline for all CFC charities (local and national) is January 31.
+If you are applying through a CFC federation such as EarthShare or United Way, your deadline will be earlier.

 You start the application process by logging in with your Employer Identification Number.
 If your charity has ever been part of the CFC, you should be in the CFC’s database.
 You can log in as the “owner” or as an “editor,” allowing several people to work on your application.
 (When you go back to finish or edit your application, after you log in, you click on "View Details" of your application, then "Edit Application."
 You don't click on the first two "Edit" links you'll see.)